 - Individual counseling sessions for those facing mental health challenges

-- Group therapy for addiction issues, anger management, and coping strategies
+- Group therapy for addiction recovery, anger management, and coping skills

-- Substance abuse treatment, including detoxification and recovery assistance
+- Substance abuse treatment programs, encompassing detoxification and ongoing recovery assistance

 Educational Opportunities